-Wound & Scar Healing: Collagen production also helps repair damaged skin, including scar tissue.
+Wound & Scar Healing: Collagen production helps repair damaged skin, including scar tissue.
 PBMT also increases the presence of inflammatory mediators to heal wounds faster.
 This is especially beneficial for slow-healing wounds.

-Sports Performance: Using PBMT before a workout can improve the quality of your warmup by helping the body increase circulation and decrease muscle fatigue.
+Sports Performance: PBMT before a workout can improve the quality of your warmup by helping the body increase circulation and decrease muscle fatigue.
 After a workout, PBMT can prevent delayed-onset muscle soreness by repairing minor tissue damage that is normal from exercise.

 Before Your Treatment Session

 There are a few things to be cautious of before starting PBMT.
-PBMT might not be the best option for you if your skin is sensitive to light or you are taking any medications that affect your skin’s sensitivity to light.
-Additionally, individuals with tattoos may find tattooed skin is sensitive to PBMT.
+PBMT might not be the best option if your skin is sensitive to light or you are taking any medications that affect your skin’s sensitivity to light.
+Additionally, individuals with tattoos may find tattooed skin sensitive to PBMT.
 Individuals who are pregnant, have had an organ transplant, or have cancer should not use PBMT.